bmolnar91/workbook/module_oop.md

 #### Why is the main() method declared as static?
 Explain.

-One of the basic rules of working with static methods is that you can’t access a non-static method or field from a static method because the static method doesn't have an _instance_ of the class to use to reference instance methods or fields.
+One of the basic rules of working with static methods is that you can't access a non-static method or field from a static method because the static method doesn't have an _instance_ of the class to use to reference instance methods or fields.

 The best-known static method is **main**, which is called by the Java runtime to start an application.
 The main method must be _static_, which means that applications run in a static context by default.